mmower/rez/docs/REZ.md

 ## Source code format

-Rez is written in plain UTF-8 text files with a `.rez` extension.
+Rez games are written in plain text files with a `.rez` extension.

 The characters `%` and `@` are important when writing Rez source.